 This method can be used more generally on integrable systems that extend a complexity one torus action but have (sufficiently nice) {\em degenerate} singular points.
-For example, in a forthcoming paper, we will prove that the analogs of Theorems \ref{thm:equivalence} and \ref{thm:converse} hold if we also allow a broader class of ``ephemeral" singular points; like focus-focus points and hyperbolic points with disconnected $T$-stabilizers, these correspond to regular points on the symplectic quotients.
+For example, in a forthcoming paper \cite{ST}, we prove that the analogs of Theorems \ref{thm:equivalence} and \ref{thm:converse} hold if we also allow systems with a broader class of ``ephemeral" singular points, including more general resonances than that in Example~\ref{exm:short-degenerate}.
+Like focus-focus points and hyperbolic points with disconnected $T$-stabilizers, these ephemeral singular points correspond to regular points on the symplectic quotients.